Ex 'Southern Charm' Star Thomas Ravenel Has Decided To Stay In Charleston Despite The Hurricane

-Most of the cast members of Southern Charm have left Charleston for higher ground, but not the ex-cast member and former politician, Thomas Ravenel, who gave an interview today saying that he has decided to stay in his Daniel Island rental with his children with Bravo star Kathryn Dennis.
+Most of the cast members of Southern Charm have left Charleston for higher ground, but not ex-cast member and former politician Thomas Ravenel, who gave an interview today saying that he has decided to stay in his Daniel Island rental with his children with Bravo star Kathryn Dennis.
 As Hurricane Florence bears down on the region, Ravenel doesn’t seem concerned.

 “I’m staying at my house on Daniel Island.
 Hurricane Florence is expected to hit the North Carolina/South Carolina border, so it won’t be a direct hit in my area.”